FAIR-NHH/mmnyt/README.md

 All graphs are saved in `.pdf` format to the `./graphs` directory and the regression tables, in `.tex` format, are saved to the `./tables` directory.

+The descriptive statistics (S1) and the tables with Romano-Wolf adjusted p-velues (S15-S20) have been manually entered from numbers in the log files.